Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 ### IIS Web site

 Create a website for IIS per your internal procedures.
 For the configuration, note the install location and port.
-Install the URL Rewrite module for IIS from the link above.
+Configure the ARR and URL Rewrite modules for IIS from the link above.
 The installation will include a web.config to set up routes within the UI React application.

 ![IIS Web site](./images/iis-bindings-sm.png)